OurMachinery/themachinery-books/the_machinery_book/src/the_truth/create_an_object.md

 {{$include {TM_BOOK_CODE_SNIPPETS}/truth/create_an_object.c:16:21}}
 ```

-Where ever we call this function we can than edit and modify the type and add content to it!
+Wherever we call this function we can then edit and modify the type and add content to it!

 The alternative approach is to use the "Quick Object Creation function".